nickltang/Most-Active-Cookie/README.md

 Output:
 AtY0laUfhglK3lC7<br/>

 We define the most active cookie as one seen in the log the most times during a given day.

 Assumptions:
-* If multiple cookies meet that criteria, please return all of them on separate lines.
+* If multiple cookies meet that criteria, please return all of them on separate lines.<br/>
 $ ./most_active_cookie cookie_log.csv -d 2018-12-08<br/>
 SAZuXPGUrfbcn5UA<br/>
 4sMM2LxV07bPJzwf<br/>